 Easy Snake Plant care tips such as sun light, soil, water, temperature, & propagation.
 How to grow beautiful healthy Sansevieria plants indoors & outdoors!

 I also gathered some inspirations on how to use Sansevieria / Snake plants to decorate our homes.
-In case you want even more Snake plants after seeing these beautiful photos, I have good news for you: they are the easiest to propagate, see tutorial here!
+If you want even more Snake plants after seeing these beautiful photos, they are the easiest to propagate, see tutorial here!

 Let’s look at some great benefits of Sansevieria, and Snake plant care tips such as light, soil, water, etc.

-Many beautiful Snake plant / Sansevieria varieties. ( Via ZZbotanical )
+Many different species of beautiful Snake plant / Sansevieria varieties. ( Via ZZbotanical )

 5 amazing benefits of Snake plants

-- Snake plants are considered some of the best indoor plants to purify air, according to NASA Clean Air Study.
-Better air means better sleep, which makes them a popular plant for the bedroom.
+- Snake plants are considered some of the best indoor plants to purify air, along with spider plants and peace lilies, are very effective at cleaning the air, removing toxins such as formaldehyde, according to NASA Clean Air Study.

-- Easy care and low maintenance, Snake plants tolerate low light, irregular watering, and all kinds of neglect.
+- Easy care and low maintenance, Sansevieria plants tolerate low light, irregular watering, and all kinds of neglect.

-- Snake plants are slow growing and compact, great for small spaces and container plantings.
+- Snake plants are slow growing and compact, great for small spaces such as a bedroom, and container plantings on a porch or balcony.

-- Attractive and unique, Sansevieria plants will look beautiful in many style rooms such as modern, farmhouse, and bohemian.
+- Attractive and unique, there are many species of snake plants, some have dark-green leaves, some have white vertical stripes, all will look beautiful in any interior styles such as modern, farmhouse, and bohemian.

 - Easy to propagate, which means you can share them as gifts, or multiply them to decorate more spaces in your home.